-The documentation work line exists to describe what each directory inside the CentOS Artwork Repository is for and how to produce content inside them.
+The documentation work line exists to describe what each directory inside the CentOS Artwork Repository is for, the conceptual ideas behind them and, if possible, how automation scripts make use of them.

 The CentOS Artwork Repository documentation is supported by Texinfo, a documentation system that uses a single source file to produce both online information and printed output.

-The repository documentation is organized under 'trunk/Manual' directory structure using repository directories as reference.
-Directories inside CentOS Artwork Repository are created based on conceptual idea, so one documentation entry exists for each directory inside the repository in order to describe the conceptual ideas such directory is based on.
+The repository documentation is organized under 'trunk/Manual' directory structure and uses the repository directories as reference.
+Each directory structure in the repository has a documentation entry associated in the documentation manual.
+Directory documentation entries are stored under 'trunk/Manual/Directories' directory structure and the action itself is controlled by the help functionality of centos-art.sh script.

-Directory documentation entries are stored under 'trunk/Manual/Directories' directory structure and controlled by the help functionality of centos-art.sh script.
-Using the help functionality you can create, edit and remove directory documentation in a way you don't need to take care of updating menus, nodes and cross reference information inside the manual structure; the functionality takes care of it for you.
+The help functionality let you create, edit and delete documentation entries in a way that you don't need to take care of updating menus, nodes and cross reference information inside the manual structure; the functionality takes care of it for you.
 However, if you need to write repository documentation that have nothing to do with repository directories (e.g., Preface, Introduction and similar) you need to do it manually, there is no functionality to automate such process yet.

-See Section 2.30 [Directories trunk Manual], page 38, for more information on documentation.
+See Section 2.30 [Directories trunk Manual], page 36, for more information on documentation.